ojii/pymaging/docs/dev/api.rst

     The image class.
 This is the core class of pymaging.

     :param pixelarray: An instance of :class:`pymaging.pixelarray.GenericPixelArray` or a subclass of it.
     :param mode: The color mode.
-A :class:`pymaging.color.ColorType` instance.
+A :class:`pymaging.colors.ColorType` instance.
     :param palette: If given, this will be the color palette used by the image.
-A list of :class:`pymaging.color.Color` instances.
+A list of :class:`pymaging.colors.Color` instances.

     .. attribute:: mode

         The color mode used in this image.
-A :class:`pymaging.color.ColorType` instance.
+A :class:`pymaging.colors.ColorType` instance.

     .. attribute:: palette

         The palette used in this image.
-A list of :class:`pymaging.color.Color` instances or ``None``.
+A list of :class:`pymaging.colors.Color` instances or ``None``.

     .. attribute:: reverse_palette